 Discussion

 Based on an extensive, ecologically informed serosurvey of AIVs in a wildlife community, we show a much wider extent of H5Nx circulation than expected from symptomatic or fatal case detection only, and strong heterogeneities across species in their exposure patterns and response to infection.
-We notably report evidence of exposure to H5Nx in six more species (dolphin gull, kelp gull, sheathbill, giant petrel, striated caracara, and steamer duck) than the seven detected through case surveillance23,28, and contrasted seroprevalences ranging from 0% in most basal predator populations to 100% in several apex predator populations.
+We notably report evidence of exposure to H5Nx in six more species (dolphin gull, kelp gull, sheathbill, giant petrel, striated caracara, and steamer duck) than the seven detected through case surveillance23,28, and contrasted seroprevalences ranging from 0% in most meso predator populations to 100% in several apex predator populations.
 These findings highlight a complex epidemiological system, involving many species with markedly different responses and potential contributions to H5Nx circulation, which is critical to include in surveillance protocols and risk assessments.

 Interpretation of serological data

 Both LPAI29–33 and H5Nx HPAI12,23,34 viruses have been detected in the (Sub)antarctic region over the last decades and could be circulating in the Falklands.
 ELISAs do not enable to discriminate between the two due to cross-reactivity between H5 variants.
 In our case, several pieces of evidence suggest that the detection of anti-H5 antibodies informs on H5Nx HPAI circulation in the system.
-Including samples collected over several years, notably recaptures of marked individuals, allowed us to detect in several species a dramatic rise in exposure to H5Nx in summer 2023/2024, coinciding with the timing of H5N1 HPAI incursion as supported by epidemiological observations (high mortality and compatible symptoms affecting various species) and sequencing data12 and aligning with the epizootic nature of HPAI outbreaks.
+Including samples collected over several years, notably recaptures of marked individuals, allowed us to detect in several species a dramatic rise in exposure to H5Nx in summer 2023/2024, coinciding with the timing of H5N1 HPAI incursion as supported by epidemiological observations (high mortality and compatible symptoms affecting various species) and sequencing data12, and aligning with the epizootic nature of HPAI outbreaks.

 Prior to summer 2023/2024 and H5N1 HPAI incursion, circulation of AIVs, and H5Nx in particular, seemed limited.
 Only steamer ducks, and few rockhopper penguins showed evidence of exposure to H5Nx.
-For steamer ducks, the widespread detection of anti-H5 antibodies across the archipelago and the lack of recent PCR-positive cases suggest that this H5Nx likely predates the emergence of HPAI H5Nx clade 2.3.4.4b and may be a LPAI.
-The circulation of this H5Nx seems limited to this species as prevalence of anti-H5 antibodies in all the other species, including other winter resident such as striated caracaras and upland geese, was low to null before summer 2023/2024
+For steamer ducks, the widespread detection of anti-H5 antibodies across the archipelago and the lack of recent PCR-positive cases suggest that exposure to H5Nx likely predates the emergence of HPAI H5Nx clade 2.3.4.4b and likely involve LPAI viruses.
+The circulation of this or those LPAIH5Nx seems limited to this species as prevalence of anti-H5 antibodies in all the other species, including other winter resident such as striated caracaras and upland geese, was low to null before summer 2023/2024

 As antibodies can be detectable for months after exposure35, it is not obvious when the birds were exposed, and where they were when they were exposed.
 However, exposure of steamer ducks to H5Nx necessarily happened locally as this species does not migrate out of the archipelago, and the majority of the population is actually flightless.
-On the contrary, exposure of rockhopper penguins, albatrosses, giant petrels and skuas to H5Nx and other AIVs could have happened out of the archipelago during their winter migration31,36,37; it is less clear for gulls and sheathbills, whose movement ecology is clearly understudied.
+On the contrary, exposure of rockhopper penguins, albatrosses, giant petrels and skuas to H5Nx and other AIVs could have happened out of the archipelago during their winter migration31,36,37; it is less clear for gulls and sheathbills, whose movement ecology is understudied.
 In any case, the detection of anti-H5 antibodies in months-old chicks near HPAI cases suggests recent exposure and the detection of endogenous antibodies, rather than maternal antibodies38.
-This observation confirms the circulation of H5Nx in the Falklands in 2023/2024 and demonstrates the effectiveness of antibody screening for its detection.
+Those observations confirm the circulation of H5Nx in the Falklands in 2023/2024 and demonstrates the effectiveness of antibody screening for its detection.